django-ckeditor/django-ckeditor/README.rst

 Goal:
 =====

-To create a rich text editing capability for Django admin allowing to include and admin editable object.
+To create a rich text editing capability for Django admin allowing to include any admin editable object in rich text.

 Resources:
 ==========